davesamer/qgis-serviceareas/README.md

 For parameters you can give impedance of the service area in meters, chosen algorithm and number of firestation of which you want to create service area

 A few test cases are given at the end of Einzugsgebiet.py

+For further information and explaination regarding algorithms and implementation details conntact david.roebl@yahoo.com or just ask here.